vedi/cocos2dx-store/README.md

 > The **Android** project is an IntelliJ project.
 Just open the folder cocos2dx-store/cocos2dx-store/proj.android from IntelliJ to use it.

+#### Applciation secret

+The first thing you should do is go to StoreConfig.java (Android) and StoreConfig.m (iOS) and change the value for the variable SOOM_SEC.
+Do this now! **This value is set once and cannot be changed after you publish you game.**

 #### StoreController initialization

-StoreController is intialized through cocos2dx_StoreController class.
+StoreController is intialized through cocos2dx_StoreController class. "initialize" is called with another secret.
+This secret is also unchangable and it's purpose is to provide more security to your game's data. **This value is set once and cannot be changed after you publish you game.**

 You'll need to initialize StoreController ONLY once from AppDelegate::applicationDidFinishLaunching ([example](https://github.com/soomla/cocos2dx-store/blob/master/cocos2dx-store/Classes/AppDelegate.cpp)).

 Instructions for iOS
 ---